pts/portable-tetex/README.txt

 * tetex-xwarn depends on libX11 etc.
 * texdoctk depends on libX11 etc.
 * texfind depends on libX11 etc.
-* texshow is a Perl script which uses Tk (not available, would need X11).
+* texshow is a Perl script which uses Tk (not available, would need X11), also in tetex3 it uses XML::Parser.
 * xdvizilla is a shell script which runs executables which need X11.

 What else is missing: